 Don’t get me wrong; even the best organized IT departments experience IT fires from time to time.
 Things will always break and they will need to be fixed.
-But why are so many organizations still firefighting on the daily basis?
-The answer is simple: because it is difficult to break the cycle and regain the control.
+But why are so many organizations still firefighting on a daily basis?
+The answer is simple: because it is difficult to break the cycle and regain control.
 Period.

 How do we prevent those fires and move into more controlled IT environment?

 To break the cycle and regain control, we would suggest a three-point, phased action plan: